AndrejKnaus/matrix-shuffler/README.md

-# matrix-shift
+# matrix-shuffler

-Matrix Shift is a web app for matrix reordering
+Matrix Shuffler is a web app for matrix reordering

 ## Recommended IDE Setup